smarie/ALL_OF_THE_ABOVE/README.md

 ### Basics

- * [getversion](https://github.com/smarie/python-getversion/) is a library to get the version of a given package (work in progress)
+ * [getversion](https://github.com/smarie/python-getversion/) is a library to get the version of any python package or module, reliably.
  * [makefun](https://smarie.github.io/python-makefun) is a library to dynamically generate functions.
  * [decopatch](https://smarie.github.io/python-decopatch) makes it easy to write decorators.
  * [mini-lambda](https://smarie.github.io/python-mini-lambda) is a library to write simple lambda functions without `lambda x:` prefix and with string conversion capability.
  * [valid8](https://smarie.github.io/python-valid8/) is a validation library with various entrypoints including function and class decorators
  * [autoclass](https://smarie.github.io/python-autoclass/) provides tools to write classes more easily.
 It is similar to `attrs` or *PEP557 data classes*

+### Build tools

+ * [fprules](https://smarie.github.io/python-fprules) helps you create `make`-like file pattern rules easily, to be used for example in build tools such as `doit`.

 ### Persistence